 Episcopal Church of the Holy Spirit

-Here is the link to this Sunday's lessons:
+Here is the link to the lessons for this coming Sunday:

 Here are questions for us to prayerfully consider as we prepare for worship: